 You have to find the pieces, restore them in a way that attracts buyers and then sell them.
-But if you like doing that kind of stuff, you’ve got the makings for a real income-bearing side hustle.
+But if you like doing that kind of stuff, you’ve got the makings for a real income-generating side hustle.

 How Can Furniture Flipping Be So Profitable?